parallel-rust-cpp/shortcut-comparison/docs/intro.md

-# Rust
+# Solving the shortcut problem with Rust

+This tutorial will walk through a Rust implementation of the [shortcut problem](http://ppc.cs.aalto.fi/ch2/).
+We will be implementing 8 Rust libraries, all containing an incrementally improved version of a function called `step`, using a [C++ implementation](/src/cpp/) as a reference point to compare the performance of our Rust libraries.
+All implementations will be parallelized with the help of an external Rust library called [Rayon](https://docs.rs/rayon/1.0.2/rayon/).
+This tutorial assumes the reader feels comfortable both reading and writing C or C++, but is new to the Rust language.

+## Rust

 [Rust](https://www.rust-lang.org/en-US/) is a relatively young, systems programming language, which uses LLVM as a compiler backend to produce native code for various platforms.
-Compared to C++, Rust enforces much stricter data ownership and reference borrowing semantics through static type checking and variable lifetime analysis.
+Compared to C++, Rust enforces rather strict data ownership and reference borrowing semantics through static type checking and compile-time lifetime analysis of variables.
-This is a fundamental design choice in the language, which according to the Rust documentation, provides memory safe programs by default, without the overhead from running a dynamic garbage collector.
+This is a fundamental design choice, built into the language.
+According to the Rust documentation, these restrictions are meant to provide memory and thread safe programs by default, without the overhead from running a dynamic garbage collector.

-Although the most promising features of Rust are related to strict memory safety guarantees, such as freedom of data races and thread safety, this project specifically explores the performance aspect of Rust.
-We will be implementing 8 Rust libraries, all containing an incrementally improved version of a function called `step`, using a [C++ implementation](http://ppc.cs.aalto.fi/ch2/) as our reference point.
-This tutorial assumes the reader feels comfortable writing C or C++, but is new to the Rust language.
+Since this project will focus mostly on investigating the performance aspects of Rust, many significant language features are left uncovered.
+The reader is encouraged to explore other tutorials in addition to this one in order to get a more holistic overview of the language.

 ## Calling Rust functions from C++